History and writing are my passions. Sharing information is a joy.

 “Those who say we should dismantle the role of Poet Laureate altogether, the trick they miss is that being called this thing with the weight of tradition behind it...opens doors...for the good of poetry in a way that nothing else would allow.”

 The annual salary in Dryden’s time was a welcome but comparatively modest £200.
 During the 1700s a £100 salary was paid.
 In addition, between 1630 and 1800 “a sack of butt,” a barrel of sweet Canary wine, went to the holder.
 After a break of 184 years, the practice was revived so Elizabeth II has awarded a barrel, equivalent to 720 bottles of sherry, to the incumbent Poet Laureate from Ted Hughes to Simon Armitage.

 The current annual salary of £5750 falls within the remit of the government’s Department of Culture, Media and Sport.
-Simon Armitage has so far used his salary to set up and continue the annual Laurel poetry prize for work produced about the environment, ecology and nature.
-(The shortlist of 2021’s contenders will be published on the 22nd September 2021 and the winner’s name will be announced on the 8th October 2021.)
+Simon Armitage has so far used his salary to set up and continue the annual Laurel poetry prize for work produced about the environment, ecology, and nature.
+(The shortlist of 2021’s contenders will be published on the 22nd of September, 2021, and the winner’s name will be announced on the 8th of October, 2021.)